Auto Invalidate

 });

-Match invalidating source by method name
+Match the invalidation source by method name

 const methodSubmitTodo = data =>